sopra-fs23-group-29/sopra-fs23-group-29-server/README FINAL.md

 The prod version of the application is deployed on the Google Cloud Platform (GCP) App Engine using a CI/CD pipeline through Github Actions.
 The steps upon push on the main branch are specified in this [yml file](.github/workflows/main.yml).

-Upon push on main, all the tests in `src.test` are run and then the workflow tries to deploy the app.
+Upon push on main, all the test are run (using [sonarcloud](https://sonarcloud.io/projects) for test reports and metrics) and then the workflow tries to deploy the app.

-This [link](https://console.cloud.google.com/appengine/services?serviceId=default&hl=de&project=sopra-fs23-group-29-server) takes you the GCP project.
+This [link](https://console.cloud.google.com/appengine?referrer=search&hl=de&project=sopra-fs23-group-29-server&serviceId=default) takes you the GCP project.

 ## Authors and Acknowledgement